 Students with incompletes in required courses at the time of the spring annual review in May will be required by the Dean to demonstrate that all incomplete work has been completed and graded before the beginning of Autumn quarter of the next academic year.
-All papers for incomplete courses must therefore reach the course professor and the department before August 31 to allow the professor time to grade the paper before the new academic year.
+All papers for incomplete courses must therefore reach the course professor and the department before the start of Autumn quarter (usually no later than August 31, with copy to the Departmental Administrator) to allow the professor time to grade the paper before the start of the next academic year.

 Students with any incompletes at the beginning of Autumn quarter will be placed on academic probation and given one quarter to reconcile their incompletes.
-Students with ongoing incompletes will not be able to proceed to oral examination, dissertation proposal, or teach/serve as a CA under the GAI until all incompletes are resolved.
+Students with ongoing incompletes will not be able to proceed to oral examination, dissertation proposal, serve as a CA, or teach under the GAI until all incompletes are resolved.